 We arrived at the Puente Romano Beach Resort (a member of Leading Hotels of the World) after dark.
 Having left behind a grey and drizzly Autumnal day in England, it was a delight to step out of our taxi (the ride is about 35 minutes from Malaga Airport) in short sleeves and experience the warm evening breeze that was rustling through the extensive greenery at the Puente Romano Hotel.
-After a quick checkin I was ushered to a golf cart and driven through extensive gardens, past numerous pools and to my room in an Andalusian style low rise building.
+After a quick check-in, I was ushered to a golf cart and driven through extensive gardens, past numerous pools, and to my room in an Andalusian-style low-rise building.

 One of the first things that struck me about the resort (beyond the glorious weather) was its immense size.
-Resembling an Andalusian village, the 266 luxurious Mediterranean style guest rooms are spread in 27 three–storey villas, among 55.000 sq. m. of lush, sub-tropical gardens, cascading from the road right down to the Mediterranean Sea.
+Resembling an Andalusian village, the 266 luxurious Mediterranean style guest rooms are spread in 27 three-story villas, among 55.000 sq. m. of lush, sub-tropical gardens, cascading from the road right down to the Mediterranean Sea.
 Over 400 species of plant life have been brought to the gardens from all around the world.
 Pretty pathways wind through the tropical gardens forming a beautiful but confusing maze between the rooms and the reception.
 You can literally get lost as you wind your way underneath massive ferns and tunnels of foliage.
 I almost felt I needed a machete to hack a pathway back to my room!
-I particularly loved the tropical gardens, at night when they were all lit up, and although there was a mass of foliage, pools and even a small stream running through the grounds, there seemed very few insects which was a huge relief as I am like catnip to mosquitoes!
+I particularly loved the tropical gardens, at night when they were all lit up, and although there was a mass of foliage, pools, and even a small stream running through the grounds, there seemed very few insects which was a huge relief as I am like catnip to mosquitoes!
 I didn’t get bitten once at the Puente Romano hotel.

-You can’t go wrong with the rooms at the Puente Romano as they are all suites (the smallest is a large 55 sq m) with their own terrace, their own front door and reached via alfresco pathways and stairs.
+You can’t go wrong with the rooms at the Puente Romano as they are all suites (the smallest is a large 55 sq m) with their own terrace, their own front door, and reached via alfresco pathways and stairs.
 Mine was a garden suite on the ground floor which had a large living/dining area extending out onto my own private patio, separate bedroom, and a gloriously huge and snazzy bathroom with some delicately scented Molton Brown Amenities.
 It was like having my very own apartment on the famous Marbella Golden Mile.
 My tip would be to select a room to the East of the resort, which means your patio is west facing and retains the evening sunshine.

-Having pre-ordered breakfast, I was woken next morning by a knock on the door and the most friendly and generous staff laid out breakfast.
+Having pre-ordered breakfast, I was woken the next morning by a knock on the door, and the most friendly and generous staff laid out breakfast.
 Nothing was too much for them and one of the chaps played a lengthy game with my son which involved hiding a kinder egg around the breakfast paraphernalia and which resulted in much joyous laughter.
 This game continued every morning and was a special touch.
 In fact, I really couldn’t have wished for a more child-friendly resort in an adult environment.
 The staff always treated my boy like a much-loved relative, with ruffles on the head and huge smiles, but the resort itself retained a sophisticated adult feel.